All hands on deck at Washington State Ferries over Labor Day weekend, as sickout doesn’t materialize

 There was just one set of cancellations, when the 62-year-old M/V Tillikum was stranded eight hours Monday in Friday Harbor by mechanical failure until valve parts arrived.
 And a pedestrian walkway at Bainbridge Island malfunctioned Monday, diverting walk-on riders to step aboard the car deck.

 Nonetheless, shortages of boats and crew persist, including the idle ferry Wenatchee whose engines burned in April.
 Service to Sidney, B.C., the 20th ferry port, is delayed until 2022.
 The Coupeville-Port Townsend route is down to one boat.
-The Bremerton-Seattle route will decrease to two boats Tuesday when the M/V Kaleetan undergoes dry dock repairs until mid-October.
+The Bremerton-Seattle route will decrease to one boat Tuesday when the M/V Kaleetan undergoes dry dock repairs until mid-October.

 And another half-dozen or so workers have reportedly tested positive for COVID-19, in addition to five cases already documented in August, said Sterling.